Francisco de la Torre Galindo

 Francisco de la Torre Galindo (Mexico City, October 17, 1972) is a Mexican diplomat who has served in the Mexican Foreign Service since 1998.
-In August 2025, he was appointed by President Claudia Sheinbaum and unanimously ratified by the Permanent Commission of the Mexican Congress as Ambassador Extraordinary and Plenipotentiary of Mexico to Indonesia, with concurrent accreditation to East Timor.
-He presented a copy of his letters of credence to Ambassador Andy Rachmianto on October 15, 2025 and subsequently presented his letters of credence to President Prabowo Subianto on November 7, 2025.
+In August 2025, he was appointed by President Claudia Sheinbaum and unanimously ratified by the Permanent Commission of the Mexican Congress as Ambassador Extraordinary and Plenipotentiary of Mexico to Indonesia, with concurrent accreditation to Timor-Leste.
+He presented a copy of his Letters of Credence to Ambassador Andy Rachmianto on October 15, 2025 and subsequently presented his Letters of Credence to President Prabowo Subianto on November 7, 2025.
+On April 8, 2026, he presented his Letters of Credence to the Secretary-General of ASEAN, Dr. Kao Kim Hourn.

 He previously served as Consul General of Mexico in Dallas (2016-2025), where he was widely recognized for his interest in defending the rights of the Mexican community residing abroad.
 Under his leadership, between 2019 and 2022, the Consulate General of Mexico in Dallas was the Mexican consular office that processed the largest quantity of Mexican passports and matrículas consulares.
 Between 2016 and early 2024, he made the Consulate General of Mexico in Dallas the consular office that sent the most submissions for voter credentials to the Instituto Nacional Electoral.

 He has a degree in Law (JD) from the National Autonomous University of Mexico (1992-1996).
+He has been recognized as a distinguished alumnus of UNAM and was interviewed in 2026 by its Alumni and Retired Academics Outreach Program to highlight his professional trajectory in public service and his role as a representative of Mexico abroad.
 He was part of his university team, representing Mexico in the Philip C. Jessup International Law Moot Court Competition (1995).
 De la Torre completed a Master's degree in Diplomatic Studies (1998-1999) at the Instituto Matías Romero, from which he graduated with the thesis "Considerations on the vote of Mexicans abroad."